Pequot Capital Management: Closure

-In May 2009, the firm announced it was closing and, in an agreement with the Securities and Exchange Commission on May 27, 2010, paid a $28 million settlement (consisting of $18 million in returned profit and $10 million in penalties).
-Samberg was barred from working as an investment adviser for alleged violations of insider trading involving Microsoft Corporation stock occurring in 2001 and a prospective new hire of the hedgefund, David Zilkha, from Microsoft.
+In May 2009, the firm announced it was closing and, in an agreement with the Securities and Exchange Commission (SEC) on May 27, 2010, paid a $28 million settlement (consisting of $18 million in returned profit and $10 million in penalties).
+Samberg was barred from working as an investment adviser for alleged violations of insider trading involving Microsoft Corporation stock occurring in 2001 and a prospective new hire of the hedge fund, David Zilkha, from Microsoft.
 On May 28, 2009, with an insider trading investigation ongoing, Samberg wrote, "With the situation increasingly untenable for the firm and for me, I have concluded that Pequot can no longer stay in business."
-SEC awarded $1 million to Glen Kaiser and Karen Kaiser for providing information leading to the settlement.
+The SEC awarded $1 million to Glen Kaiser and Karen Kaiser for providing information leading to the settlement.
 One of the investigators of the case, Gary J. Aguirre, won a whistleblower case after being fired when he recommended that the investigation proceed further.